tugraz-isds/rslidy/README-layouts.md

 ### 3.2 Bullet Points Left – Image Right

-Combine text on the left with an image on the right.
+Combine Bullet Points on the left with an image on the right.

 **Example**:
 ```html